Value Area

 The Value Area is the price range where a specified percentage of trading volume (typically 70%) occurred during a given time period, representing where the market found "fair price" acceptance.

-The Value Area is a concept derived from Market Profile theory, developed by Peter Steidlmayer.
-It identifies the price range where the majority of trading activity took place during a specific session.
-By convention, this is usually defined as the range containing 70% of the day's volume (approximately one standard deviation from the mean in a normal distribution).
-In trading terms, the Value Area represents the "fair value" zone for that day.
-It is where buyers and sellers agreed most often on price.
-Prices above the Value Area were considered too expensive (attracting sellers), and prices below were considered too cheap (attracting buyers).
-The Value Area is bounded by two critical levels: the Value Area High (VAH) and the Value Area Low (VAL).
-The level with the absolute highest volume is known as the Point of Control (POC).
-These three levels—VAH, VAL, and POC—serve as significant support and resistance references for future trading sessions.
-Understanding where these levels are allows a trader to distinguish between price movement that is "accepted" by the market and price movement that is likely to be rejected.
+The Value Area is a foundational concept derived from Market Profile theory, originally developed by Peter Steidlmayer in the 1980s while he was at the Chicago Board of Trade.
+It identifies the price range where the vast majority of trading activity and volume took place during a specific time period, such as a single trading session, a week, or even a month.
+By standard convention, this is usually defined as the range containing 70% of the day's total volume, which corresponds approximately to one standard deviation from the mean in a normal distribution (bell curve).
+In practical trading terms, the Value Area represents the "fair value" zone for that period.
+It is the price range where buyers and sellers reached a consensus most often, indicating that the market was in a state of balance.
+Prices that trade above the Value Area are considered "too expensive" or "unfairly high," which typically attracts responsive sellers who look to drive price back down into the value zone.
+Conversely, prices below the Value Area are viewed as "too cheap" or "unfairly low," attracting responsive buyers who seek to push price back up.
+The Value Area is bounded by two critical horizontal levels: the Value Area High (VAH) and the Value Area Low (VAL).
+Within this zone, the price level with the absolute highest concentration of traded volume is known as the Point of Control (POC).
+These three levels—VAH, VAL, and POC—serve as the most significant support and resistance references for traders using auction market theory.
+Understanding where these levels are allows a trader to distinguish between noise and meaningful price movement.
+By observing how the market reacts at these boundaries, traders can gain insight into whether the market is accepting a new price level or rejecting it in favor of returning to its previous value.

 Key Takeaways